ChathuraT/deceptive_level_generator_for_angry_birds/README.md

 characteristics of human-created deceptive levels.
 Additionally, we define metrics to measure the stability, solvability, and degree of deception of the generated levels.

+link of the paper: https://ieee-cog.org/2021/assets/papers/paper_155.pdf

+## How to run the level generator

+1. To run the level generator:<br>
+    1. Go to base directory
+    2. Run the level generator in the command line providing the deception index as an argument (1:Rolling/falling objects deception, 2:Clearing paths deception, 3: Entity strength analysis deception, 4: Non-greedy actions deception 5: Non-fixed tap time deception 6: TNT deception)
+     ```
+        python level_generator.py <deception_index>
+     ```
+    3. Generated game levels will be available in the ```output_levels``` folder